acetoacetato/keypirinha-PwPush/README.md

 This allows to input a text entry or a file path.
 In case of a file path is detected, you can choose if creating a link to just the text itself or upload the file.

+With the option selected, when succeeded, the generated link will be on your clipboard.

 **IMPORTANT**

 In order to upload a file it is needed to configure a api key.
 For this, you need to open the configuration file and add your pwpush account's email and api key: